jonespm/SI664-docs/install/win-choco_python_django_mysql-install.md

 Python 3.7.0
 ```

-:warning: running `refreshenv` did not work for me.
+:confused: Running `refreshenv` did not work for me.
 I had to exit PowerShell and then restart it
  (as administrator) in order to get it to recognize the addition of Python in the `PATH` environment variable.

 ### 3.3 Git